LSU's Angel Reese defends "you can't see me" gesture: "I don't fit the narrative"

 During Sunday's women's final, Reese waved her hand in front of her face, known as the braggadocious "you cant see me" gesture, while staring down Clark, and then pointed to her ring finger.

-LSU went on to be Iowa 102-85, but some on social media focused on Reese's gestures, complaining it was "classless" and "unsportsmanlike."
+LSU went on to beat Iowa 102-85, but some on social media focused on Reese's gestures, complaining it was "classless" and "unsportsmanlike."

 Reese, who is Black, stood her ground, telling reporters after her team's victory that people are just looking for something to complain about because she does not fit the mold and pointed out that no one complained when Clark, who is White, made the exact same gesture during an Elite Eight victory over Louisville.